JerryFleming/PyDoc/library/tokenize.rst

    ints specifying the row and column where the token ends in the source; and the line on which the token was found.
 The line passed (the last tuple item) is the *logical* line; continuation lines are included.
-The 5 tuple is returned as a :term:`named tuple` with the field names:
+The 5 tuple is returned as a :term:`命名元组` with the field names:
    ``type string start end line``.

-   The returned :term:`named tuple` has a additional property named ``exact_type`` that contains the exact operator type for :data:`token.OP` tokens.
+   The returned :term:`命名元组` has a additional property named ``exact_type`` that contains the exact operator type for :data:`token.OP` tokens.
 For all other token types ``exact_type`` equals the named tuple ``type`` field.